inertia186/cobblebot/README.md

 ## Licence

 I don't believe in intellectual "property".
-If you do, consider cobblebot as licensed under a Creative Commons CC0 (Public Domain) License.
+If you do, consider CobbleBot as licensed under a Creative Commons CC0 (Public Domain) License.